xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \namespace &lt;name&gt; {#cmdnamespace}

-<p>Indicates that a comment block contains documentation for a namespace with name &lt;name&gt;.</p>
+Indicates that a comment block contains documentation for a namespace with name &lt;name&gt;.

 <hr/>